 Drama doesn’t just walk into your life out of nowhere.
 You either create it, invite it or you associate with people who love to bring it into your life. ~ Unknown

-Not My Monkey.
-Not My Show is another mantra that I use to deal with the drama of life and all its challenges.
-This saying is a take on the polish words of wisdom “Not My Circus Not My Monkey”.
-Use this mantra when dealing with people who project their shadow side and try to create drama.
+Not my monkey, not my show is another saying that I use to deal with the drama of life and all its challenges.
+This saying is a take on the polish words of wisdom “Not My Circus.
+Not My Monkey.”

-I am but one of seven billion individuals on this planet and each of us holds our own unique reality.
-For this reason, it could be said that there are seven billion individual worlds and no two worlds are the same.
-The reality of every individual is often distorted by the lens of experience, conditioning and thoughts all unique to the individual and every individual responds to life in their own way.
+I am one of seven billion individuals on this planet and each of us holds our own unique reality.
+For this reason, it could be said that there are seven billion individual worlds, and no two worlds are the same.
+The lens of experience, conditioning and thoughts often distort the reality of every individual, and we all respond to life in our own way.

 Years ago, if I was in this position, I would have taken this personally.
 My ego would have risen up at the angry person.
 I would have given them a verbal slap and a taste of their own medicine.
 I would have been drawn into their show by their anger monkey and smack bang into drama.
 My peace completely destroyed.